Articles by Author

 Gragnano, a small city south of Naples, has been at least since the 18th century one of those places Italians cite for high-quality artisanal pasta.
 Why?
 Several historical reasons — access to excellent durum wheat through the port of Amalfi, just over the Lattari mountains on the Golfo di Salerno; clean, fresh water cascading from those same mountains to power the grist mills that ground the grain; and a constant flow of brisk breezes to dry the pasta, which once hung on rods in the streets of Gragnano until it was ready to ship to hungry Naples across the bay.
 Nowadays, Gragnano has a coveted Indicazione Geografica Tipica (IGT) from the European Union, a certification that pasta with that seal has been made according to precise regulations.

 Pastificio Faella is one of nine Gragnano producers that make IGT pasta.
-I spent some time recently in Gragnano with Pastificio Faella’s Sergio Quinto.
-As we toured the factory, Quinto described the various phases of drying and the importance of each one.
+I spent some time recently in Gragnano with Pastificio Faella’s Sergio Cinque.
+As we toured the factory, Cinque described the various phases of drying and the importance of each one.
 “If it’s not done properly,” he said, “there’s a real risk of fermentation and that will result in pasta with an acid flavor.”

 You’ll find, he said, that the Faella pasta will expand notably in the water, while ordinary pasta will remain the same.
 That’s because under high-temperature drying, a crystallization — another word is plastification — takes place, and the pasta doesn’t absorb water at the same rate.
 What that means is that artisanal pasta is more easily digested and gives a greater sense of satiety with less of the actual food.

 I left with a kilo package of Faella’s excellent spaghetti tucked under my arm.
 When I got home, I turned it into this pasta dish, a variation on one in my daughter Sara Jenkins’ lovely cookbook, “Olives and Oranges.”